fedexist/my-cookiecutter-template/docs/prompts.rst

 use_pycharm
     Whether you're going to use PyCharm as IDE.

-release_pypi
-    Whether you want your package to be released on pypi.
-This will update the Dockerfile and Jenkinsfile so that it will release a python package out of the project, that will be used within the Docker image as a simple 'pip install'

 use_jupyter
     Whether your project will have jupyter notebooks.
 This option will add or remove a folder named 'ipynb', where you should be supposed to put your notebook files.